 Combine all ingredients except for chickpeas in the bowl of a food processor.
 Blend to a paste.

 Add chickpeas, then blend until combined.
-Add 2-3 Tablespoons water until you reach your desired consistency.
+Add 2-3 Tablespoons of water until you reach your desired consistency.
+Blend longer for a creamier hummus!

 Garnish with extra olive oil, roasted pine nuts, fresh dill, and flaky sea salt.

-Serve with your favorite pita chips and chopped vegetables.
+Serve with your favorite pita chips or fresh vegetables.

-Hint: Mix your ingredients and do a taste test before you transfer from the food processor to a bowl.
+- Do a taste test before you transfer the hummus from the food processor to a bowl.
 This will be your opportunity to add more of anything you might be craving.

 Equipment

-Hummus easily comes together in a food processor (I like to use this 14-Cup Cuisinart Food Processor).
-If you have a very high-speed blender, this could potentially work there as well.
+You will need a food processor (I like to use this 14-Cup Cuisinart Food Processor) or high-speed blender to make the hummus.
 Other than that, you'll just need a spatula to help transfer the hummus to your bowl (this GIR Skinny Spoonula is my favorite tool for the job)!

 Storage